openshift/ansible-service-broker/docs/auth.md

 ## Broker authentication

 The broker now supports authentication.
-This means that when connecting to the broker, the caller needs to supply the basic auth credentials for each request.
+This means that when connecting to the broker, the caller needs to supply the [basic auth](#basic-auth) or [bearer](#bearer-auth) auth credentials for each request.
-Using curl it is as simple as supplying -u username:password.
-The service catalog will need to be configured with a secret containing the username and password combinations.
+Using curl it is as simple as supplying -u username:password or -h "Authorization: beaer <token>".
+The service catalog will need to be configured with a secret containing the username and password combinations or the bearer token.

+**Note: When using OpenShift 3.6 the only option for authentication is Basic Auth.
+Basic Auth must be enabled to true.**

+### Basic Auth
+The below section will focus on the implementation of basic auth.

-### Configuration
+#### Configuration
-In order to use the broker with auth enabled, it needs to be enabled in the broker configuration.
+In order to use the broker with basic auth enabled, it needs to be enabled in the broker configuration.

 ```yaml
 broker: